 I also want to increase earnings on the travel side of things.
 This includes affiliate and other blog advertising income, as well as increasing sponsor work by taking on some great sponsors for The Thoughtful Travel Podcast.
 Over the last six months the listenership has grown enough for this to be possible which is wonderful, since creating the podcast is something I really enjoy just so much.

 Thanks to everyone who booked a Summer Special – my time filled up really quickly and it was fun to see so many new clients coming along!

 After keeping to the same hourly rate for the past three years, I’m raising my consulting rates slightly from 1 February 2018, but ahead of that I’ve got a summer special going on!

+(Note: this special has expired now.
+Join my mailing list if you want to be kept up-to-date with any other special offers I have).
 If you book and pay using this link (only selected times available), I’m offering two hours of one-to-one consulting at my home office (NOR Perth) on any social media or blogging topic you need.
 (Email me first if you’re not sure I can help.)

 Your 2017 and 2018

 Have you spent some time looking at how 2017 went for you?
 And made plans for 2018?
 I’d love to hear how that’s going – leave a comment below.